-The purpose of this TP, as a component of the SNL WIPP CMP, is to outline the general strategies that will provide more detailed data, both temporally and spatially, to complement information collected by the WRES GWMP.
-The monthly DTW measurements collected for the GWMP provide information about long-term water-level trends; however, the temporal spacing of these DTW measurements does not allow for the study of transient/short-term variations in water level.
+The details of this test plan will outline the general strategies used by SNL to provide both temporal and spatial data to complement information collected by the WIPP MOC.
+The monthly/quarterly DTW measurements collected by the WIPP MOC provide information about long-term water-level trends; however, the temporal spacing of these DTW measurements does not allow for the study of transient/short-term variations in water levels.
 Therefore, more detailed information is desired.
 To this end, SNL has installed a number of pressure-temperature (P-T) gauges into WIPP wells.
-The gauge is capable of recording changes in pressure head and temperature at intervals ranging from seconds to days on a continuous basis over long periods of time.
-By collecting high frequency, continuous pressure-head data in a specific well, or set of wells, a better understanding of the hydrologic processes that contribute to water-level fluctuations observed in WIPP wells will be achieved.
-This additional information will, in turn, allow SNL to better constrain estimates of T and freshwater head (h) used in compliance modeling of the WIPP.
+The gauges are capable of recording changes in pressure head and temperature at intervals ranging from seconds to days on a continuous basis over long periods of time.
+Collection of high-frequency, continuous pressure-head data in a specific well, or set of wells, will allow SNL to better constrain estimates of hydraulic parameters and freshwater head used in flow and transport modeling of the WIPP's various hydrologic formations.
+In addition, SNL will collect rainfall data in the WIPP vicinity, which will further enhance the understanding of the hydrologic processes that affect these water levels.